How To Make Crockpot Weed Butter: 5 Tips For The Perfect Cannabutter

 Use high-quality butter and oils.

 We recommend using coconut oil for the best flavor and higher smoke point making it easy to use for cooking at higher temperatures.
+Salted butter can be used for specific recipes.

 Let the slow cooker do its job and don't try to rush the process.
 The slower it cooks, the better.